About the course

 Progression to the DPhil Sociology is dependent upon performance on the MPhil, the strength of the research proposal and whether appropriate supervision is available in the department.

 The Department of Sociology has a vibrant graduate programme.
-Many of our students come from the United Kingdom and other European countries; we also attract students from all over the world, from Bangladesh to Zimbabwe.
+Many students come from the United Kingdom and other European countries; the department also attracts students from all over the world, from Chile to Malaysia.

 The Department of Sociology is based in the Manor Road Building which is a bright, modern and airy building which also has a cafeteria and common room.
 Most of the lectures and classes take place at Manor Road.
-Students can apply for 24 hour access to the building.
-The building is also home to the Department of Politics and International Relations, Department of Economics, Centre for Criminology and Centre for Socio-Legal Studies.
+Students can apply for 24-hour access to the building.
+The building is also home to the Department of Politics and International Relations, Department of Economics and Centre for Socio-Legal Studies.

 A number of Research Council awards are available each year from the Economic and Social Research Council (ESRC), the Natural Environment Research Council (NERC), and Arts and Humanities Research Council (AHRC).